codebar/tutorials/js/lesson1/tutorial.md

 line into your `script.js` file.
 Save and reload the page in your browser so that it can read the change you made.

-This time, you should just see the line that says `Hello!` in the browser console, and not the lines that said `console.log('Hello!');` or `undefined` with arrows next to them.
+This time, you should only see the line that says `Hello!` in the browser console, and not the lines that said `console.log('Hello!');` or `undefined` with arrows next to them.
 That's because you didn't type the JavaScript into the console this time.